Infection Control Training

 Certification

-All successful delegates will receive a St John Ambulance Cymru certificate, valid for 3 years.
-Please note that after this certificate expires you will need to take this courses again.
+All successful delegates will receive a St John Ambulance Cymru Infection Control certificate, valid for 3 years.
+Please note that after this certificate expires you will need to take this course again.

-When it comes to infection control training, St John Ambulance Cymru is the leading training provider in Wales.
+When it comes to infection control training, St John Ambulance Cymru is a trusted and leading training provider in Wales.
 In the UK, St John Ambulance is one of the voluntary aid societies (VAS) who are recognised by the Health & Safety Executive (HSE) as standard setters for first aid training in accordance with the Health and Safety (First Aid) regulations 1981.
-We don't require external accreditation through an Awarding Organisation.
+We don't require external accreditation through an awarding organisation.

 What will you learn on our Infection Control training?